 Upon hearing Ham’s boast, Shem and Japheth were very respectful of their mother, and not only did they not take advantage of her sexually, they even went backward into the tent and covered her up so that they would not “see her nakedness” literally or idiomatically.

 It is important to make one last point in this study.
 It is still believed by some Christians (based on a teaching that has existed for generations) that the “curse” on Canaan caused the black races and that black people are inferior to other races and are cursed.
 That is not true.
-Ham had four sons, “And the sons of Ham: Cush, and Mizraim, and Phut, and Canaan” (Genesis 10:6).
+Ham had four sons, “And the sons of Ham: Cush, and Mizraim, and Phut, and Canaan” (Gen. 10:6).
 Canaan was the only son of Ham that Noah ever personally mentioned in Genesis.
 If the “curse” on Canaan was that he would be black and inferior, then only the Canaanites would have been black and not Ham’s three other children.
 But the Canaanites were not black, they were “olive-skinned,” as are other Mediterranean people, and they did not move to Africa, but lived in what is now Israel.
 Ham’s other three children, Cush, who founded Ethiopia, Mizraim who founded Egypt, and Phut who founded Libya, moved into Africa soon after the Flood.
-It was in Africa that the black races developed, a product of genetics, in the same way as the American Indians eventually became more reddish, the Orientals more yellow or the Europeans more fair skinned.
-But even in Africa, the descendants of Mizraim (Egypt) were not black but olive-skinned, as they are to this day.
+It was in Africa that the black races developed, a product of genetics, in the same way as the American Indians eventually became more reddish, the Orientals more yellow or the Europeans more fair-skinned.
+But even in Africa, the descendants of Mizraim (Egypt) were not black but were olive-skinned, as they are to this day.
 There is absolutely no truth in believing that black people are black because they are cursed.
-If anything, the Canaanites were the ones who were cursed, and they were not black and do not exist anymore as a discernable people-group.
+If anything, the Canaanites were the ones who were cursed, and they were not black and do not exist anymore as a discernable people group.